FeatherAnalytics/featheranalytics.github.io/_posts/2023-12-28-first-dbt-post.md

 If the above image is broken, then you'll need to follow the instructions [in the FAQ](https://beautifuljekyll.com/faq/#links-in-project-page).
 Here is proof that it can be fixed:

 ![Crepe]({{ '/assets/img/crepe.jpg' | relative_url }})

+# Introduction

+In this post, I will cover my [data-blogging-tables](https://github.com/FeatherAnalytics/data-blogging-tables) repo, and more specifically my first model, the [hierarchy_model](https://github.com/FeatherAnalytics/data-blogging-tables/blob/main/models/marts/jinja_tricks/hierarchy_model.sql).

+# Setup

+This model uses a recursive CTE and [jinja](https://jinja.palletsprojects.com/) to construct a 2D table of an organizational hierarchy.
+Typically, a recursive CTE can construct a hierarchy, but only if there are no **skip-levels**.
+What I mean by **skip-level** is a member of the hierarchy reporting directly to someone more than one level above them.